 The WMM trajectory projections are based on a study of the main environmental issue related to this sector: the emissions from the accumulation of waste such as manure and litter.
 Under this trajectory, we assume that effluent is treated with CAPs reducing the exposure of manure to air with a capture efficiency of 100% of CH4 emissions.
-Likewise, we assume a gradual uptake (Table 26), and adoption will be dependent on the increasing demand for low-emissions production, the financial incentives related to the GHG markets and emissions reductions with the demonstration of economic advantages under local conditions to encourage farmers.[39]
+Likewise, we assume a gradual uptake (Table 26), and adoption will be dependent on the increasing demand for low-emissions production, the financial incentives related to the GHG markets and emissions reductions with the demonstration of economic advantages under local conditions to encourage farmers.^[39]

-Source category 2019 GHGs (Mt-CO2e) 2025 2030 2035 2040 2045 2050 Manure management 0.1 100% reduction 15% adoption rate 100% reduction 32% adoption rate 100% reduction 49% adoption rate 100% reduction 66% adoption rate 100% reduction 83% adoption rate 100% reduction 100% adoption rate
+Source category 2019 GHGs (Mt-CO2e) 2025 2030 2035 2040 2045 2050 Manure 0.1 100% reduction 100% reduction 100% reduction 100% reduction 100% reduction 100% reduction management 0.1 15% adoption rate 32% adoption rate 49% adoption rate 66% adoption rate 83% adoption rate 100% adoption rate